-Κ Gas constant at 20°C and 760 mm Hg

-24.04 l/g mole.

-- 8.3 Calibration of Analysis System.
-Generate a series of three or more known concentrations spanning the linear range of the FPD (approximately 0.5 to 10 ppm for a 1 ml sample) for each of the three major sulfur compounds.
-Bypassing the dilution system, inject these standards into the GC/FPD analyzers and monitor the responses.
-Three injects for each concentration must yield the precision described in Section 4.1.
+- K = Gas constant at 20 °C and 760 mm Hg - = 24.04 l/g mole. - 8.3 Calibration of Analysis System.
+Generate a series of three or more known concentrations spanning the linear range of the FPD (approximately 0.5 to 10 ppm for a 1-ml sample) for each of the four major sulfur compounds.
+Inject these standards into the GC/FPD analyzer and monitor the responses.
+Three injections for each concentration must not vary by more than 5 percent from the mean of the three injections.
 Failure to attain this precision is an indication of a problem in the calibration or analytical system.
 Any such problem must be identified and corrected before proceeding. - 8.4 Calibration Curves.
 Plot the GC/FPD response in current (amperes) versus their causative concentrations in ppm on log-log coordinate graph paper for each sulfur compound.
 Alternatively, a least squares equation may be generated from the calibration data using concentrations versus the appropriate instrument response units.